High Availability and Failover

 Last updated

-We support active-active configurations with multiple gateways for a single VPN instance or location.
+We support running multiple gateways for a single VPN instance or location, enabling active-passive configurations.
+Active-active configurations should also be possible but come with some caveats.
 Since our gateway uses a vanilla kernel WireGuard®, there are multiple approaches for implementation.

 Please also see documentation of Creating a New VPN location where each location setting has information regarding high-availability.

-To have multi-gateway for one location setup, you need to deploy the gateway on each server.
+To have a multi-gateway setup for a given location, you will need to deploy the gateway on each one of your servers under the same location.

-If you already have a gateway deployed, and want to add new gateways for the location, go to VPN Overview -> Click: Edit Location Settings (in top right corner), then choose the location you want to add the gateway, and follow instructions for deployment:
+If you already have a gateway deployed and want to add another one for the location, go to VPN Overview -> Click: Edit Location Settings (in the top right corner), then choose the location you want to add the new gateway to, and follow the deployment instructions:

-After each gateway deployment all gateway will have the same configuration and will bind to the defined port in the location Gateway Port.
+Each gateway deployed for a given location will receive the same network configuration and will bind to the defined port in the location's Gateway Port.

-The only thing left to do is to point your traffic to those gateway, which can be acomplished with various HA scenarios:
+The only thing left to do is to point your traffic to those gateways, which can be accomplished in several ways:

-floating public IP - if you choose this scenario, please remember that the IP must be the IP specified in the Location Gateway Address
+Floating public IP - if you choose this scenario, please remember that the IP must be the IP specified in the Location Gateway Address.
+In this scenario, the floating IP switches between your gateway servers, directing the traffic to one of the two gateways.

-proxy/load balancing - also remember that the proxy must be configured with the Gateway Address and Gateway Port
+Proxy/load balancing - also remember that the proxy must be configured with the Gateway Address and Gateway Port.
+In this scenario, your clients connect to the proxy/load balancer, which direct the VPN traffic (UDP) to one of your gateway backends.

 All gateways that are successfully connected for the location are displayed under the Location in VPN Overview, here is an example for two gateways: